sahilsk11/arcade/documentation/README.md

 ### Desired Outcomes
 The goal of this projects is to showcase engineering talent and creativity during the application review process.
 Key stakeholders include the reviewers of the application.

-### Brainstormig Process

-During ideation, I began by simplifying the question to it’s core: to create an interactive experience using playing cards, through a console-based medium.
-Starting from this, I was able to generate a mind map of all activities a player can use cards for.
-This mind map included card games, throwing cards, magic, etc. I narrowed it further to activities that fit the prompt best, then did a second round to narrow activities that were feasible through a console.

-As I continued to brainstorm terminal-based games, I remembered the classic “Hitchhiker’s Guide to the Galaxy” and wondered if there was way to rebuild a story-like experience, while fitting the prompt of building “interactive card games.”

 ### Game Selection

-I first developed “Slapjack,” as it was a simple game to understand for new users, and relatively easy to develop compared to most card games.
+I first developed “Slapjack,” as it was a simple game to understand for new users and allowed for abstraction.

 Once this was developed, I began crafting an adventure game, centered around the theme of “cards.”
-I recognized this might not be viewed as a card game, however, part of the prompt assesses candidates on creativity on their submission, therefore I concluded this would stretch this prompt just enough to showcase creativity.
+Though not a typical "card game", players must use cards in the game.
+This portion is to highlight creativity.

 ## III.
 Playing Games